Harrolee/qemu-arm-testsuite/notes.md

 # notebook:

+## Feb 25

+constraints: one emulated device

+story: user wants to run code on emulated device.
+	User wants to see the gpio output from their code on the emulated device.
+	 -- Later: User wants to see the output under different circumstance User uploads code
+	GPIO output is returned to user
+		--> displayed as output in CLI
+		--> formatted into a file
+			--> format can show:
+				- pin number
+				- time between GPIO outputs
+				- (memory location that prompted output?)

+### user story:

+User wants to run code on an500. user launches application.
+	WebApp pod wakes up.
+	QEMU pod wakes up.
+User sends .hex file to WebApp
+	WebApp sends .hex to QEMU pod.

+	QEMU pod begins an500 emulation with .hex file events sent to GPIO are formatted into file format file output is returned to User
+User checks output against their expectations, iterates.

+### UnMade components:

+	[] an500 base image
+	--> what do I need in order to get the .hex file to the machine?
+		WebApp has .hex on local dir
+		an500 curls .hex from the server

+		okay.
+			[x] [] we need a docker image for the an500 and for the web_app. then, we need to make deployment yamls for each pod then, we need to write service nodeport yamls to give each pod an ip and make the frontend accessible to the host
+		next:
+			How do we get the ip of the webserver pod?

+	NodePort service
+	GPIO device

+## Networking

+frontend pod:
+	- webserver port:		8000
+		- rest api within it
+		- mosquitto client
+	- mosquitto broker:		1863
+	- xxxx?

+machine emulator:
+	- qemu monitor port:	7000
+	- mosquitto client:		1863
+	- xxxx?

+database:
+	- port:					????

+## Before Feb 23

 requirements:
 	- Board needs to talk to a webserver on the network
 	- Board needs to run tests: